Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Introduction

 The fundamental physics of inorganic semiconductors has been well-established for over half a century, though engineering challenges remain.
 In contrast, there are still many developments to be made in the fundamental physics of organic semiconducting materials. \cite{Kippelen2009,Giebink2010,Lin2018} A major difference for organic electronics---which makes them more difficult to describe theoretically---is the strong influence of small changes to morphology on device performance and reliability. \cite{Kippelen2009,Maturova2009,Brady2011} Many methods have been explored to determine how microstructure changes with material, deposition, and processing conditions; \cite{Jorgensen2008,Groves2010,Smith2011,Brady2011,Leong2013, Neuhold2013,Vandewal2013,Fu2014,Lan2016,Vinokur2017,Lin2018} in addition, morphological changes and molecular degradation impact the performance and lifetime of these devices. \cite{DAndrade2003,Smith2011,DeMoraes2012,Cho2016, FragaDominguez2017,Mateker2017,Dong2017,Bangsund2018} These studies have led to improvements in performance, but have largely been driven by empirical investigation rather than material theory. \cite{Jorgensen2008,Groves2010,Brady2011} Improved structural characterizations of these devices in three dimensions will lead to better physical theories of organic electronics, shortening development times. \cite{Jorgensen2008,Maturova2009,Groves2010,Brady2011,Chen2012, Pfannmoller2013,Roehling2013}

-Because their properties are strongly dependent on morphology, organic films require detailed nanoscale characterization. \cite{Brady2011,Pfannmoller2013} For inorganic systems, a wide variety of tools are available for high-resolution imaging and tomography. \cite{Tennyson2017} Unfortunately, organic systems do not have this luxury, as they are sensitive to ion, electron, and X-ray irradiation, and many techniques are hampered by weak scattering contrast. \cite{Chen2012,Neuhold2012,Schindler2012,Love2013,Pfannmoller2013, Orthacker2014} This does not rule out these techniques, but limits the kind and quality of data they can yield.
+Because their properties are strongly dependent on morphology, organic films require detailed nanoscale characterization. \cite{Brady2011,Pfannmoller2013} For inorganic systems, a wide variety of tools are available for high-resolution imaging and tomography. \cite{Tennyson2017} Unfortunately, many of the techniques are challenging to apply to organic systems, as they are sensitive to ion, electron, and X-ray irradiation, and many techniques are hampered by weak scattering contrast between materials. \cite{Chen2012,Neuhold2012,Schindler2012,Love2013,Pfannmoller2013, Orthacker2014} This does not rule out these techniques, but limits the kind and quality of data they can yield.